Xilinx/SDAccel-Tutorials/getting-started-tutorial/lab-2-introduction-to-the-sdaccel-makefile.md

   * Set up the SDx™ environment to run all commands in a terminal.
   * Clone a Github repository.
-  * Run the xcpp, xocc, emconfig, sdx_analyze profile, sdx_analyze trace commands to generate the application, binary container, and emulation model.
+  * Run the xcpp, xocc, emconfigutil, sdx_analyze profile, sdx_analyze trace commands to generate the application, binary container, and emulation model.
   * Write a makefile to compile an OpenCL™ kernel and host code.
   * View the generated files from emulation in a text editor or the SDx IDE.
   * Set up the environment and deploy the design to be used with the platform.